atheiman/django-reviews/README.md

         'django.contrib.auth',
         'django.contrib.contenttypes',
         'reviews',
+        'store',       # our app included for this example
         # ...
-        'store',       # included for this example
-        # ...
     )
     ```

-1. In your app's `models.py` import the necessary classes and create your reviewable model:
+1. In the store app's `models.py` import the necessary classes and create the `Product` model from the `Reviewable` base class:

     ```python
     from django.db import models